 - 2. Convening the panel: The Clerk to the Board of Directors will convene the Review Panel as soon as is reasonably practicable.
-The panel will not normally sit during academy trust holidays or at weekends. - 3.
-Notice of hearing: Every effort will be made to enable the panel hearing to take place within fifteen working days of the receipt of your request.
-As soon as reasonably practical and in any event at least five working days before the hearing, the Clerk to the Board of Directors will send you written notification of the date, time and place of the hearing, together with any paperwork to be discussed at the meeting. - 4.
-Attendance: You will be asked to attend the hearing and may be accompanied by one other person such as a relative, teacher, or friend, who should not be legally qualified.
+The panel will not normally sit during Academy Trust holidays or at weekends. - 3.
+Notice of hearing: Every effort will be made to enable the panel hearing to take place within twenty working days of the receipt of your request.
+As soon as reasonably practical and in any event at least five working days before the hearing, the Clerk to the Board of Directors will send you written notification of the date, time and place of the hearing, together with any paperwork to be discussed at the meeting.
+If the complainant rejects the offer of three proposed dates, without good reason, the clerk will decide when to hold the meeting.
+It will then proceed in the complainant's absence on the basis of written submission from both parties. - 4.
+Attendance: You will be asked to attend the hearing, where you may be accompanied by one other person such as a relative or friend to provide support.
+We follow the Department for Education recommendation, that this person should not be legal representation or media representation.
+These meetings are not a form of legal proceedings.
+The aim of these meetings is: - Reconciliation - To put things right that may have gone wrong

 Your child may attend part or all of the hearing at the discretion of the Chair/parent.
 The Clerk to the Board of Directors or nominated deputy will also attend the hearing in order to keep a record of the proceedings.
 Copies of additional documents you wish the panel to consider should be sent to the Clerk to the Board of Directors at least three clear days prior to the hearing.
 Having agreed to a meeting, failure to attend without explanation will lead to the complaint being deemed to have terminated.